History of AVCon

 July 24th, 25th and 26th, 2009 – Adelaide Convention Centre

 The theme for 2009 was Heroes vs Villains.
 AVCon city (capital of Avconia) is threatened by ‘A Worldwide Evil Syndicate of Minor Exploits’ (A.W.E.S.O.M.E) led by the villainous Switch.
 He steals the ‘Dolorean Diamond’ to power his doomsday device ‘The Azurean Crusher MkII.’
-Only Ayvee, a mild-mannered librarian turned hero, can stop him!
+Only Ayvee, a super hero with a mild-mannered librarian secret identity, can stop him!

 The larger space featured many more free-play games and game tournaments like Ultimate Gamer, Smash Brothers Brawl, Halo 3, Soul Calibur IV and Pokemon Diamond and Pearl.